Quelklef/unplate/README.md

 Think "templating engine", but instead of _interfacing with_ Python, Unplate is rather _embedded within_ Python.

+Unplate is on PyPI: `python3 -m pip install unplate`.

 ### Example: Template Literal

 The simplest type of template is a _template literal_.
 It is denoted with `unplate.template(my_template)`, where the template is written in comments.
 Interpolation is supported, f-string style.